 Value Description Invalid Format: The User Data Format specified is not supported.
-This may be due to various conditions, including: 0Ah specifying an invalid User Data Format number; enabling protection information when there are not sufficient resources (e.g. metadata per LBA); the specified format is not available in the current configuration; or a) invalid security state (refer to TCG Storage Interface Interactions Specification).
-Namespace Insufficient Capacity: Creating the namespace requires more unallocated capacity 15h than is currently available.
-The Command Specific Information field of the Error Information Log specifies the total amount of unallocated NVM capacity required to create the namespace in bytes.
+This may be due to various conditions, including: 0Ah specifying an invalid User Data Format number; enabling protection information when there are not sufficient resources (e.g. metadata per LBA); or the specified format is not available in the current configuration.
+15h Namespace Insufficient Capacity: Creating the namespace requires more unallocated capacity than is currently available.
+The Command Specific Information field in the Error Information Log Entry data structure (refer to Figure 207) specifies the total amount of unallocated NVM capacity required to create the namespace in bytes.
 16h Namespace Identifier Unavailable: The number of namespaces supported has been exceeded.
 1Bh Thin Provisioning Not Supported: Thin provisioning is not supported by the controller.
-20h Namespace is Write Protected: The command is prohibited while the namespace is write protected (refer to section 8.12).
-ANA Group Identifier Invalid: The specified ANA Group Identifier (ANAGRPID) is not sup in the submitted command.
-This may be due to various conditions, including: a) specifying an ANAGRPID that does not exist; 24h b) the controller does not allow an ANAGRPID to be specified (i.e., bit 7 in the ANACAP field is cleared to '0'); or c) the specified ANAGRPID is not supported by the controller processing the command (e.g., the specified value exceeds ANAGRPMAX (refer to Figure 275)).
+ANA Group Identifier Invalid: The specified ANA Group Identifier (ANAGRPID) is not supported in the submitted command.
+This may be due to various conditions, including: 24h a) specifying an ANAGRPID that does not exist; b) the controller does not allow an ANAGRPID to be specified (i.e., bit 7 in the ANACAP field is cleared to '0'); or c) the specified ANAGRPID is not supported by the controller processing the command (e.g., the specified value exceeds ANAGRPMAX (refer to Figure 276)).
 If the host specified a non-zero ANAGRPID, retrying the command with the ANAGRPID field cleared to 0h may succeed.
 29h I/O Command Set Not Supported: The I/O Command Set specified for a create operation is not supported by the controller.

 Dword 0 of the completion queue entry contains the Namespace Identifier created.
-The definition of Dword 0 of the completion queue entry is in Figure 302.
+The definition of Dword 0 of the completion queue entry is in Figure 303.

-Figure 302: Namespace Management - Completion Queue Entry Dword 0
+Figure 303: Namespace Management - Completion Queue Entry Dword 0

-Bits Description 31:00 Namespace Identifier (NSID): This field specifies the namespace identifier created in a Create 31.00 operation.
+Bits Description 31:00 Namespace Identifier (NSID): This field specifies the namespace identifier created in a Create operation.
 This field is reserved for all other operations.